xmonad/xmonad/CONTRIBUTING.md

   * New modules should identify the author, and be submitted under the same license as xmonad (BSD3 license).

-## Rebasing and Squashing Commits

-Under no circumstances should you ever merge the master branch into your feature branch.
-This makes it nearly impossible to review your changes and we *will not accept your PR* if you do this.

-Instead of merging you should rebase your changes on top of the master branch.
-If a core team member asks you to "rebase your changes" this is what they are talking about.

-It's also helpful to squash all of your commits so that your pull request only contains a single commit.
-Again, this makes it easier to review your changes and identify the changes later on in the Git history.

-### How to Rebase Your Changes

-The goal of rebasing is to bring recent changes from the master branch into your feature branch.
-This often helps resolve conflicts where you have changed a file that also changed in a recently merged pull request (i.e. the `CHANGES.md` file).
-Here is how you do that.

-  1. Make sure that you have a `git remote` configured for the main repository.
-I like to call this remote `upstream`:
-     ```shell
-     $ git remote add upstream https://github.com/xmonad/xmonad-contrib.git
-     ```

-  2. Pull from upstream and rewrite your changes on top of master.
-For this to work you should not have any modified files in your working directory.
-Run these commands from within your feature branch (the branch you are asking to be merged):

-     ```shell
-     $ git fetch --all
-     $ git pull --rebase upstream master
-     ```

-  3. If the rebase was successful you can now push your feature branch back to GitHub.
-You need to force the push since your commits have been rewritten and have new IDs:

-     ```shell
-     $ git push --force-with-lease
-     ```

-  4. Your pull request should now be conflict-free and only contain the changes that you actually made.

-### How to Squash Commits

-The goal of squashing commits is to produce a clean Git history where each pull request contains just one commit.

-  1. Use `git log` to see how many commits you are including in your pull request.
-(If you've already submitted your pull request you can see this in the GitHub interface.)

-  2. Rebase all of those commits into a single commit.
-Assuming you want to squash the last four (4) commits into a single commit:
-     ```shell
-     $ git rebase -i HEAD~4
-     ```

-  3. Git will open your editor and display the commits you are rebasing with the word "pick" in front of them.

-  4. Leave the first listed commit as "pick" and change the remaining commits from "pick" to "squash".

-  5. Save the file and exit your editor.
-Git will create a new commit and open your editor so you can modify the commit message.

-  6. If everything was successful you can push your changed history back up to GitHub:
-     ```shell
-     $ git push --force-with-lease
-     ```

 [hlint]: https://github.com/ndmitchell/hlint
 [xmonad]: https://github.com/xmonad/xmonad
 [xmonad-contrib]: https://github.com/xmonad/xmonad-contrib